ckipp01/exists/README.md

 also show you if that version doesn't actually match what the latest version _really_ is.

-This current works with Maven Central (Sonatype releases), Sonatype snapshots, and also private Sonatype Nexus installations that you may be using.
+This currently works with Maven Central, Sonatype releases, Sonatype snapshots, and Sonatype Nexus repository OSS installations that you may be using.

 It really doesn't do too much.

 ```
 Usage: exists [options] [org[:name[:version]]]